 When are you eligible for the drawdown option on your pension?

-The new pension rules began on 6 April, 2015.
+The pension rules changed back on 6 April, 2015.
 You have to be 55 or above - and with a private pension - to qualify.

-How do the new pension drawdown rules affect you?
+How do the pension drawdown rules affect you?

-Under the rule changes, you can take all of your pension pot as a lump sum.
+Under the drawdown rules, you can take all of your pension pot as a lump sum.

 What is income drawdown?